From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 Editors' Picks

+"Coming back with the mentality that is 'Okay I didn’t play well in that last game and I really need to do well in this one.'
+The mentality to do better day after day is really important for me.
+I’m improving a lot because of this, and that was my biggest motivation."

+Indeed, while 17 years have since passed Ronaldo was left devastated by defeat in Lisbon, it is a picture that remains crystal clear in the mind of Fernandes, a player who has always kept a close eye on his idol’s career.

-Ronaldo has come a long way since his tears in 2004, and Fernandes has too.
+And while Ronaldo has come a long way since his tears in 2004, so too has Fernandes.

 The midfielder's footballing journey started at FC Infesta, a club in Matosinhos, north west of Porto, where he was thrown in at centre-back to toughen him up in the harder games before being pushed into midfield against easier opposition to allow him to dominate.

-That work ethic hasn’t left him.
-He is one of five Manchester United stars who regularly stay after training to work on technique and has even been told to go home on occasion by manager Ole Gunnar Solskjaer.
+That work ethic has never left him.
+He is one of five Manchester United stars who regularly stay after training to work on their technique and has even been told to go home on occasion by manager Ole Gunnar Solskjaer.

 After the home win against LASK in the Europa League last season, when he was an unused substitute, he was the final player to leave the pitch as he continued to work on his shooting from range.

-He made a move to Boavista when he was 10 and he credits his family – his brother, cousins, uncle and dad – for giving him that fighting spirit.
+He made a move to Boavista when he was 10 and he credits his family – his brother, cousins, uncle and dad – for giving him a winning mentality.

-Those recent stories about the playmaker staying behind after training are not a new thing; he used to do exactly the same as a young boy working on his set pieces long after everyone else had left.
+Indeed, those recent stories about the playmaker staying behind after training are nothing new; he used to do exactly the same thing as a young boy, working on his set pieces long after everyone else had left.

-His form for Boavista caught the eye of a scout from Serie B side Novara and, before he could make his first-team debut at the Estadio do Bessa, an agreement had been reached over a €40,000 (£35,000/$49,000) transfer.
+His form for Boavista caught the eye of a scout from Serie B side Novara and, before he had even made his first-team debut at the Estadio do Bessa, an agreement had been reached over a €40,000 (£35,000/$49,000) transfer.

 Fernandes was on his way to Italy – at just 17 years of age.